Skip to main contentSkip to navigation

 Enterprise Helium Drive Recovery in Server Arrays

 High-capacity enterprise servers (Dell PowerEdge R740xd, HP ProLiant DL380 Gen10 Plus) increasingly ship with hermetically sealed helium drives from Seagate Exos, WD Ultrastar HC, and Toshiba MG series.
-Helium's lower molecular density reduces internal turbulence, allowing manufacturers to pack more platters into a standard 3.5" form factor (8-10 platters vs. 5-6 in air-filled drives).
+Helium-filled drives are sealed and require different mechanical handling than air-filled drives.

 Dell PERC and LSI MegaRAID DDF Metadata Corruption